 A monochromatic scheme utilizes various tones, tints, or shades of one base color.
 This approach creates a harmonious and cohesive look while maintaining depth and interest due to subtle hue variations.

-To illustrate this concept, imagine using Sherwin-Williams’ Passive Gray as your main wall color – it’s neutral yet elegant.
+To illustrate this concept, imagine using Sherwin-Williams’ Passive Gray as your main wall color – neutral yet elegant.
 For accents like trim work or feature walls, you could opt for slightly fresher hues like Sherwin-Williams Accessible Beige or perhaps venture into something warmer like Urbane Bronze.

-Balancing Act: Light Vs Dark Shades
+Balancing Act: Light Vs. Dark Shades

-If Benjamin Moore’s Newburyport Blue – a deep navy blue – has caught your eye, consider pairing it with Classic White exterior continues on trims which will offset its intensity.
+If Benjamin Moore’s Newburyport Blue – a deep navy blue – has caught your eye, consider pairing it with Classic White exterior continues on trims, which will offset its intensity.

 Natural Light Influence On Colors

-Natural light plays a pivotal role when dabbling in shade experimentation too.
+Natural light plays a pivotal role when dabbling in shade experimentation.
 The amount and direction from where natural light enters significantly influence how certain shades appear throughout daytime hours.
 Rooms receiving less sunlight may need a fresh coat of Pure White, whereas those bathed in abundant daylight might benefit from deeper tones akin to Sherwin Williams Iron Ore.

 These are some examples of top exterior paint color trends currently reigning supreme.